laa66/statly-backend-api/README.md

 # Statly - Your personal Spotify stats🎵

-Statly is a web application powered by Spotify API that lets you view your music statistics, account mainstream score, and recently played tracks.
+Statly is a web application powered by Spotify API that lets you view your music statistics, analyze your audio library, playlists and check recently played tracks.
 You can also export a playlist to your Spotify account from your favourite tracks in three different ranges.